 - Isolates the microphone from unwanted ambient sounds

-- Puts your sound source at the front and centre with a focussed sound
+- Puts your sound source at the front and centre with a focused sound

 - Excellent for on-stage sound to reduce bleed and feedback